As of 24 March 2015 we are subject to the Freedom of Information (FOI) Act.

 The following document gives a list of charges for drawings from our archives:

-You can find some of our requests and responses on the WhatDoTheyKnow website.
+You can find some of our requests and responses on the WhatDoTheyKnow website as well as our disclosure log.

 Most of our day-to-day functions are performed by Network Rail Infrastructure Limited (NRIL), which is the main body covered by the Act as it performs functions of a public nature.